dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 ---

 That's a lot to digest.
 What should I do with all this?
-Use it to enhance your vocabulary (if you want others to think you are smart or any other motive) or just try to catch one of these and become a better human by avoiding it.
+Use it to enhance your vocabulary or just try to catch one of these and become a better human by avoiding it.
 It's not an easy game, but a fun way for self improvement.

 Do you want to see how Charlie applies this to a real world example?
 The example involves McDonnell Doglas airliner evacuation test.